A Short Story by Melissa F. Kaelin

 Work in Progress

 Under fledgling leaves and young flower buds, Ellie cruised down the lane in a black 1969 AMX.
 The car might’ve been older than she was, but when she grazed the gas pedal with her foot, the response was slick.
-The engine purred as she cruised into her new neighborhood, admiring the spring colors on the different types of trees.
+The engine rumbled as she cruised into her new neighborhood, admiring the spring colors on the different types of trees.

 Ellie pulled into her new place, parked just out front, and carried in the last box of her things.
 The move had taken weeks, mostly because she’d spread out the packing and the transfer of furniture, while she took her time getting acquainted with the old brick house.
 Though Ellie thrived on change and the newness of her experiences, she had developed a habit of moving gradually through life, holding onto the past, while orienting herself to new people and new places one step at a time.
 The neglect she’d felt as a child saw her longing for stronger connections and left her hungry to find deeper meaning in each day.
 So, the wandering soul savored every detail around her.
 The chirp of every cricket.
 The blush of every crabapple blossom.
 The scent of every pine needle.